 Los Angeles Immigration Lawyer Joshua L. Goldstein can help

 Are you in the Los Angeles-area and interested in applying for Parole in Place?
-Or are you just curious about PIP and whether it’s the best immigration option for you and your family?
+Or are you just curious and would like to speak with a PIP lawyer and whether it’s the best immigration option for you and your family?
 With his extensive experience in complex immigration cases, Attorney Goldstein can help advise you on Parole in Place and other immigration options.
 Contact our Los Angeles office today at 213-262-2000.